Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>**I literally got a reply just right after 3 minutes (when I was writing the above para here in the blog).**</sub>

-<sub>Literally, they're taking it as a feedback.
-And now, I've seriously understood the power of speaking and then not just speaking out, but speaking out with solutions.
+<sub>Literally, they're taking it as a feedback! (atleast they cared to read)</sub>

+<sub> And now, I've seriously understood the power of speaking and then not just speaking out, but speaking out with solutions.
 It matters!</sub>

 ![They-literally-replied](/assets/reply.png)

 <sub>Let's see if there would be some outcomes too.</sub>

-<sub></sub>
+<sub>This twitter thread [here](https://twitter.com/heidistephens/status/1271024307569901568) here filled my heart with all positivity.
+I wish things get better & someday soon we could atleast meet people normally!</sub>

+<sub>(My brave & kind) Daddy brought all my things back home from Delhi PG.
+So, now mommy have some more groceries & tubs (*that for the first time ever I bought with my own money*).
+And then my clothes, they're back home too (*I tried some of them.
+I'm happy they are loose XD*).
+And the hard disk, finally I've something to backup all my stuff again & be relieved.
+That's something as priority for tomorrow.</sub>

 ---